Overview - Enterprise Admin Panel

 This support documentation is for the UI that admins will see if their enterprise contracts were signed before Nov 15, 2021.
 Enterprise contracts signed after Nov 15, 2021 will see slight UI differences.

-In order to access the Admin Panel, you will need to have been granted “Admin” access by another admin first.
 Be sure to reach out to your organization’s IT administrators to make sure that you have the proper credentials before proceeding.

-2. If you are logged into an Airtable account that has admin credentials, then you can type airtable.com/admin into your browser’s search bar.
+If you are logged into an Airtable account that has admin credentials, then you can type airtable.com/admin into your browser’s search bar.

-Admin Panel pages
+Admin panel pages

-In the navigation sidebar on the left side of the Admin Panel, there are various categories where admins can click to open pages that will display important information from each category’s viewpoint.
+In the navigation sidebar on the left side of the admin panel, there are various categories where admins can click to open pages that will display important information from each category’s viewpoint.
 To learn more about how to use the information and options in these pages as an Airtable admin click on any of the links below:

 FAQs

-Can I require 2FA from the admin panel?
+Can I require 2FA from Admin Panel?

-The admin panel allows you to see who does not have 2FA enabled, but it does not allow you to enforce 2FA.
+Admin Panel allows you to see who does not have 2FA enabled, but it does not allow you to enforce 2FA.
 If you would like more control over user authentication, we recommend using SSO, which allows you to enforce 2FA.

-Can admins invite new users to Airtable from the Admin Panel?
+Can admins invite new users to Airtable from the admin panel?

 Yes, they can.
 More info here.